Exploding-bridgewire detonator: Description

 Closeup of a detonator set.
 The EBW is the Y-shaped device with two wires coming in at angles along the surface.
 The larger round objects with two wires coming out perpendicular to the surface are diagnostic equipment.

 This accounts for the heavy cables seen in photos of the Trinity "Gadget"; high voltage cable requires good insulation and they had to deliver a large current with little voltage drop, lest the EBW not achieve the phase transition quickly enough.

 The precise timing of EBWs is achieved by the detonator using direct physical effects of the vaporized bridgewire to initiate detonation in the detonator's booster charge.
 Given a sufficiently high and well-controlled amount of electric current and voltage, the timing of the bridgewire vaporization is both extremely short (a few microseconds) and extremely precise and predictable (standard deviation of time to detonate as low as a few tens of nanoseconds).

 Conventional blasting caps use electricity to heat a bridge wire rather than vaporize it, and that heating then causes the primary explosive to detonate.
 Imprecise contact between the bridgewire and the primary explosive changes how quickly the explosive is heated up, and minor electrical variations in the wire or leads will change how quickly it heats up as well.
 The heating process typically takes milliseconds to tens of milliseconds to complete and initiate detonation in the primary explosive.
 This is roughly 1,000 to 10,000 times longer and less precise than the EBW electrical vaporization.

 Modern exploding-bridgewire detonators arranged in a tray.

 Use in nuclear weapons

-Since explosives detonate at typically 7–8 kilometers per second, or 7–8 meters per millisecond, a 1 millisecond delay in detonation from one side of a nuclear weapon to the other would be longer than the time the detonation would take to cross the weapon.
-The time precision and consistency of EBWs (0.1 microsecond or less) are roughly enough time for the detonation to move 1 millimeter at most, and for the most precise commercial EBWs this is 0.025 microsecond and about 0.2 mm variation in the detonation wave.
-This is sufficiently precise for very tight tolerance applications such as nuclear weapon explosive lenses.
+High explosives such as RDX and Primacord have a detonation velocity of 8 millimeters per microsecond.
+A one microsecond delay in detonation from one side of a nuclear weapon to the other would mean a travel distance of four millimeters.
+The Fat Man development eventually brought the timing spread for hundreds of detonations down to a few billionths of a second.

 In the US, due to their use in nuclear weapons, these devices are subject to nuclear control authorities, according to the Guidelines for the Export of Nuclear Material, Equipment and Technology.
 EBWs are on the United States Munitions List, and exports are highly regulated.